Episode - 2F08

 - When Marge finishes her therapy, she says "Thank you Doctor, whenever I hear the wind blow, I'll hear the name Lowenstein, Lowenstein...", a reference to The Prince Of Tides.
 The fact that the therapist's name is Zweig doesn't stop her.

 - Bancroft's husband Mel Brooks accompanied her to the recordings, with her saying "I can't get rid of him!"
-This led to Brooks getting his own appearance.
+This led to Brooks getting his own appearance in the episode Homer vs. Patty and Selma.

 - The Voiceless: Frasier Crane during the Cheers segment.
 According to the DVD Commentary, they just couldn't work out a time where Kelsey Grammer could've recorded some lines for this episode.